Statistical Guarantees in the Search for Less Discriminatory Algorithms: Empirical Analysis

 The results of running the algorithm many times for each $\bbP_0$ are visualized in \Cref{fig:cei}.
 Iterations of the algorithm are on the horizontal axis and the marginal gain from resampling (using a logarithmic scale) is on the vertical axis.
 The pink line is our upper bound $\bar \mu(\hat U_t) \bar p_t(\delta)$ for $\delta = 0.05$, setting $\bar \mu(\hat U_t) = \hat U_t$; we place no assumptions on the distribution $\hat P_0$.
 The brown line is the ground truth $g(\hat U_t)$.
 The shaded colored regions for each line show standard deviations over multiple runs of the dataset resampling, model training and algorithm.

 For any $\gamma$, \Cref{alg:infinite} would stop when the pink line drops below the horizontal line at $\gamma$.
 Given full distributional information, a model trainer should stop the retraining process once the brown line drops below the horizontal line at $\gamma$.
 Thus, for any fixed $\gamma$, the average number of iterations that the algorithm trained models past the stopping time given full information is the horizontal distance between the brown and pink lines.
 Empirically, \Cref{alg:infinite} performs well in the sense that it ``overshoots'' the correct stopping time by tens of models in general, though it appears to perform worse for logistic regression on all datasets and all methods on HMDA.
-Further assumptions (i.e.,~\ref{as:monotone}, \ref{as:exp}, \ref{as:bounded}) will likely yield tighter bounds.
+Further assumptions (i.e.,~\ref{as:monotone}, \ref{as:exp}, \ref{as:bounded}) will likely yield tighter bounds. \proposedchange{We note that each vertical axis is on a logarithmic scale.
+This means that even a shallow downward slope among the upper bound on marginal gain or full information reflects a polynomial decrease towards 0.}

 We also implemented \Cref{alg:av3} in the same setting.
 The corresponding visualization of the results is displayed in \Cref{fig:cei_mrl}.
 We find that for these datasets and at this scale, the bounds from \Cref{alg:av3} are not better than those without the additional assumptions.
 This is because we must account for uncertainty in estimating the conditional expected improvement, for which we must commensurately reduce our confidence budget when estimating the improvement probability.
 The benefits from a tighter estimate of the CEI are not greater than the costs of a more conservative estimate of the improvement probability, so the overall bounds are slightly worse than when applying the trivial CEI bound.
 The same may not necessarily be true for other contexts or datasets.